Kuba Kingdom: A new government

 The Kuba government was reorganized toward a merit-based title system, but power still remained firmly in the hands of the aristocracy.
 The Kuba government was controlled by a king called the nyim who belonged to the Bushoong clan.
 The king was responsible to a court council of all the Kuba subgroups, who were represented equally before the king by their elites.
 The kingdom had an unwritten constitution, elected political offices, separation of political powers, a judicial system with courts and juries, a police force, a military, taxation, a significant public goods provision and socially supporting movements.

 Growth

 As the kingdom matured, it benefited from advanced techniques adopted from neighboring peoples as well as New World crops introduced from the Americas, such as maize, tobacco, cassava and beans.
 Kuba became very wealthy, which resulted in great artistic works commissioned by the Kuba nobility.
 The Kuba kings retained the most fanciful works for court ceremony and were also buried with these artifacts.

+Early in the 18th century the ruler of Kuba was Kuete M'bogi.
+During his reign Kuba extended its power further south along the Kasai River.
+This expansion was continued under Koto Nche who was Also a king of Kuba during the 18th century.

 Apex

-The Kuba Kingdom reached its apex during the mid 19th century.
+The Kuba Kingdom reached its apex during the mid-19th century.
 Europeans first reached the area in 1884.
 Because of the kingdom's relative isolation, it was not as affected by the slave trade as were the Kongo and Ndongo kingdoms on the coast.

 The current reigning monarch, Kot-a-Mbweeky III, has been on the throne since 1968.